 Ultimately, this is the angle that you should be taking in order to maximize the impact of your campaigns.

 The way to make direct mail effective is to make it memorable, and the way to do that is to make it emotionally impactful.

 Whether that’s through making your client laugh or making them cry is up to you, or more specifically, up to the kind of product or service that you’re looking to sell (remember to maintain brand consistency, even when trying to make a big splash!)

-The best way to make sure that your marketing has emotional impact is to tailor it specifically to the person that you’re sending to.
-This leads on nicely to our first real tip: personalisation.
+The best way to make sure that your marketing has an emotional impact is to tailor it specifically to the person that you’re sending to.
+This leads on nicely to our first real tip: personalization.